 - 2 nights in Kuala Lumpur 12.5 € / person per night

 However, we only had to pay 8.5 € / pers. total in advance.
 The rest was paid during the trip.

-The best option to travel to Southeast Asia is undoubtedly MONDO which has far greater coverage than other travel insurance for a similar cost.
+The best option to travel to Southeast Asia is undoubtedly with MONDO which has far greater coverage than other travel insurance for a similar cost.
 We also have a discount for our readers.

-OTHER EXPENSES PAID BY ADVANCE
+OTHER EXPENSES PAID IN ADVANCE

 The last thing we paid in advance was the ferry that goes to Gili Trawangan from Bali with Marina Srikandi (40 € round trip).

 For this particular journey, I recommend that you book in advance because the prices were more expensive if you book when you get there, not to mention, there was quite a difference between companies.

 Once we got there, we used my smart Evo account card to handle money during the trip, as we were able to withdraw from any ATM for free even with currency exchange.
 Apart from what we had already paid in advance, we spent 1060 € in total (530 € each) in Southeast Asia on the following:

 Food, fruit smoothies and beers.
 We paid anywhere from 0.90 € to 15 € with any given menus.
 We spent the day trying new things, usually avoiding the most touristic sites to live the essence of the local scene.
 I think that I ate more on this trip than in any other place.
 There wasn’t a single day that I did not drink exotic fruit shakes and eat banana pancakes, among other gastronomic delights.

 Depending on the type of diet you want to have during your trip, it will change your travel budget within Southeast Asia.